roberthenley/memory_game/README.md

 - presentation/memory_app.dart - the application container widget.
 - presentation/pages/home_page.dart - the HomePage widget with a button to route to a GamePage for a new game.
 - presentation/pages/game_page.dart - the GamePage widget which scaffolds a GameBoardWidget.
-- presentation/widgets/stateful_game_board_widget.dart - Deprecated: a stateful widget that displays the game board from a GameModel and handles all user interactions.
-Delegates to ScoreDisplayWidget, TimerDisplayWidget, and a GridView of CardWidgets.
-- presentation/widgets/stateless_game_board_widget.dart - a stateless widget that displays the game board from the GameCubit.
+- presentation/widgets/game_board_widget.dart - a stateless widget that displays the game board from the GameCubit.
 Delegates to ScoreDisplayWidget, TimerDisplayWidget, and a GridView of CardWidgets.
 - presentation/widgets/card_widget.dart - a stateless widget that displays a CardModel.
 Calls back to a method in GameBoardWidget to update game state on card selection.
 - presentation/widgets/score_display_widget.dart - a stateless widget that displays the matched and total card pairs.
 - presentation/widgets/timer_display_widget.dart - a stateless widget that displays the remaining game time.